 Reason 7: B Corp Certification Galvanizes Company Values, Strategic Vision

 Discussions about corporate goals and strategic vision can make employees’ eyes glaze over.
 So how can organizations communicate their vision in a way that gets their employees excited?
-Kickstarter CEO Yancey Strickler said the company pursued B Corp certification to “bind the company and future leaders of the company to act with a set of values.”
-Strickler added, “If it’s just based on assessment, there’s always the opportunity to betray those values or, when you’re in a tough spot, to make a decision to compromise.
+Kickstarter co-founder and CEO Yancey Strickler said the company pursued B Corp certification to “bind the company and future leaders of the company to act with a set of values.”
+Strickler added: “If it’s just based on assessment, there’s always the opportunity to betray those values or, when you’re in a tough spot, to make a decision to compromise.
 We’re in a very different position now.”
 B corp certification allowed Kickstarter to double-down on its values and strategic vision for the long haul.

 Reason 8: Lead on Environmental, Social Issues